 We have also entered into a framework agreement with Chang'an Information Industry to establish the Beijing Proton Medical Center.
 The Beijing Proton Medical Center will allow us to bring the latest in radiotherapy treatment technology to China and increase the radiotherapy treatment options available to cancer patients.
-The Beijing Proton Medical Center is expected to be operational in 2012 and is expected to be the first proton beam therapy system in China licensed for clinical use.
-The Beijing Proton Medical Center is expected to have a gross floor area of approximately 12,700 square meters and have 50 licensed patient beds.
+The Beijing Proton Medical Center is expected to be operational in late 2014 and is expected to be the first proton beam therapy system in China licensed for clinical use.
 The Beijing Proton Medical Center will primarily offer treatments using a proton beam therapy system, which treatments are designed to be non-invasive and usually do not require hospitalization.
 As a result, the Beijing Proton Medical Center will not require the use of as many patient beds as the Chang'an CMS International Cancer Center.
-In addition, the proton beam therapy system occupies a much larger installation area than the radiotherapy and diagnostic imaging equipment that is to be used in the Chang'an CMS International Cancer Center, which reduced physical areas for licensed beds that can be made available in the Beijing Proton Medical Center.
+In addition, the proton beam therapy system occupies a much larger installation area than the radiotherapy and diagnostic imaging equipment that is to be used in the Chang'an CMS International Cancer Center.

 The framework agreement contemplates that we are to invest equity capital to the Beijing Proton Medical Center project that was previously invested and developed by Chang'an Information Industry, Hong Kong Jian Chang Group Ltd. and China-Japan Friendship Hospital.
 We will then obtain approximately 93.0% of the equity interest in Beijing Century Friendship Science & Technology Development Co., Ltd., or Beijing Century Friendship, which will in turn own approximately 55.0% of the Beijing Proton Medical Center.
 The remaining approximately 7.0% of the equity interest in Beijing Century Friendship will be owned by Xi'an Wanjie Changxin Medical Development Co., Ltd., or Xi'an Wanjie Changxin, a subsidiary of Chang'an Information Industry.
-As a result, we will ultimately own approximately 51.2% of the Beijing Proton Medical Center, with the remaining equity interest owned by Xi'an Wanjie Changxin, Hong Kong Jian Chang Group Ltd. and China-Japan Friendship Hospital.
+As a result, we ultimately expect to own approximately 51.2% of the Beijing Proton Medical Center, with the remaining equity interest owned by Xi'an Wanjie Changxin, Hong Kong Jian Chang Group Ltd. and China-Japan Friendship Hospital.

 The framework agreement provides that it will only become effective upon our payment of RMB10.0 million in deposit to Chang'an Information Industry.
-As of the date of this report, we have not made such deposits.
+As of the date of this annual report, we have not made such deposits.

-However, we have, as of December 31, 2010, provided Beijing Century Friendship with interest-free loans of RMB26.6 million (US\$4.0 million) for working capital purposes towards establishing the Beijing Proton Medical Center.
-We are currently waiting for the relevant permits and approvals to be obtained by the other shareholders to the Beijing Proton Medical Center.
-We plan to enter into additional definitive agreements as to the establishment of the Beijing Proton Medical Center are expected to be approximately RMB500.0 million to RMB600.0 million.
-We plan to fund the development of the Beijing Proton Medical Center with proceeds raised from our initial public offering and with bank loans.
+However, we provided Beijing Century Friendship with interest-free loans of RMB26.6 million and RMB29.6 million (US\$4.7 million) as of December 31, 2010 and, 2011, respectively, for working capital purposes towards establishing the Beijing Proton Medical Center.
+The loans are due by December 31, 2012.
+We are currently waiting for the relevant permits and approvals to be obtained by the other shareholders to the Beijing Proton Medical Center We plan to enter into additional definitive agreements as to the establishment of the Beijing Proton Medical Center after the relevant permits and approvals are obtained.
+Total development costs for the completion of Beijing Proton Medical Center are expected to be approximately RMB500 million to RMB600 million.
+We plan to fund the development of the Beijing Proton Medical Center with our working capital and bank loans.